 They erred (went astray) in their hearts, because their sins not only sprung from the heart, but were done continually, which showed their stubbornness and rebellion.
 They did not take notice of God's ways or His provision for them; helping to usher in a lost generation concept rather than strict adherence to God's Word.

-Scripture reveals: Tell your children of it, and let your children tell their children, and their children another generation (Joel 1:3).
-The prophet Joel was instructing the people to never forget the devastation of the locust plague punishing the people for their disobedience to God; not to wipe it clear of their memory, but use it as a reminder to not make the same mistake again.
+Scripture reveals: Tell your children of it (the locus plague in Judah), and let your children tell their children, and their children another generation (Joel 1:3).
+The prophet Joel was instructing the people to never forget the devastation of the plague punishing the people for their disobedience to God; not to wipe it clear of their memory, but use it as a reminder to not make the same mistake again!

 We are seeing a movement towards no longer informing future generations of the Holocaust that took place in the days of Hitler.
 There is a movement to downplay any historical event that has a blemish; in an attempt to wipe it out, as if it never happened.